 One of the main cracks that you do not want to notice around the home are cracks in your cinder blocks and bricks surrounding your foundation.
 Steep cracks in these areas will appear as horizontal and vertical cracks between your cinder blocks or bricks.
 They often resemble the shape of steps.
 The reasons why these cracks are so dangerous to your foundation is that they allow moisture to seep into the cracks and make its way deeper into your foundation leading to a more expensive foundation repair.

 If you start to notice horizontal cracks along the walls of your home, you may have some foundation issues that have to do with the water pressure of your home.
 Hydrostatic pressure that is strong can cause walls to crate these types of cracks and can also allow water to seep in from the outside.

 These cracks are a huge red flag to homeowners.
 If you notice vertical cracks along your walls, this can mean the that the footing of your foundation is broken.
 This can be a lengthy and expensive repair, so it is recommended that you get in touch with your local foundation repair company once you start to notice a problem.

 Reasons for Cracks and Why to Call the Professionals

 There are several reasons that cracks form in a home, and not all of them are related to foundation problems.
 Some reasons for settlement in your home can include poor construction, earth that is uneven underneath the foundation, water-related issues like plumbing leaks, and more.
 The rule of thumb is that if a crack can fit a dime in it, there is a problem.

-If you are experiencing foundation issues in your home and want to have a foundation repair consultation, schedule an appointment with Dalrock Foundation Repair today.
+If you see signs of foundation problems in your home and want to have a foundation repair consultation, schedule an appointment with Dalrock Foundation Repair today.
 We are one of the most trusted foundation repair companies in the North Dallas area, and we will be able to handle your problem with the power of our process, experience, and excellent customer service.